Wizarsy/zram-gen-openrc/README.md

-# Zram-gen
+# Zram-openrc

 ## About

-A simple script to manage swap devices in zram using open-rc.
+Init script for zram management with OpenRC.

 ## Usage